onetoneisme/blackjack/units_refactored/CF for developers/Basic/001 Application Management in Cloud Foundry - Part 2/08_Setting a variable.md

 TIP: Use 'cf restage' to ensure your env variable changes take effect
 ```

-Although this variable will be imeediately availabe to all you application instances, if you want your application to start reading the variable you should **restage** it.
-However, since it is not necessary, you can skip that step.
+Although this variable will be immediately availabe to all your application instances, if you want your application to start reading the variable, you need to **restage** it.
+However, this is not a compusory step and you can skip it.

-If you run again `cf env my-app`, you will see that `MYVAR` and it's value appears under the `User-Provided` section.
+Running `cf env my-app` again will reveal that `MYVAR` and its value appear under the `User-Provided` section.
-Now, define a second variable:
+Now, define the second variable:

 ```sh
 cf set-env my-app MY_OTHER_VAR myothervalue
 ```

-Check again the variables.
-To unset (remove) a variable from the environment do:
+Check the variables again.
+To unset (remove) a variable from the environment, do:

 ```sh
 cf unset-env my-app MY_OTHER_VAR
 ```

-Output should be:
+The output should be:

 ```
 $ cf unset-env my-app MY_OTHER_VAR